bonifield/splunk_on_security_onion/README.md

 ### What This IS NOT:
 - A perfect solution
+- A solution that uses intermediate forwarders; this is one of many lab setups, though intermediate forwarders would greatly enhance the function, and security, of this project
 - Splunk Dashboards 101 (though a basic one is included in my helpers folder)
 - An application (sure, apps are easy, but they don't show me how or why they work)
 - A finished project (Snort and OSSEC parsers aren't included, nor even finished, as of this writing)